lsst-ts/ts_tma_tma-documentation_verifications_lts-103-mcs/README.md

 ## 3.10.13 MCS Camera Cable Wrap Positioning Command

-The camera rotator can be commanded by the CSC, and operated as a slave of the camera rotator.
+The camera rotator can be commanded by the CSC, and is operated as a slave of the camera rotator.

 ## 3.10.14 MCS Positioning Update Frequency